Generic Name: elbasvir and grazoprevir (ELB as vir and graz OH pre vir)

 You should not use this medicine if you have moderate or severe liver disease.

-Serious drug interactions can occur when certain medicines are used together with elbasvir and grazoprevir.
-Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.
+Serious drug interactions can occur when certain medicines are used together.
+Tell your doctor about all your current medicines and any you start or stop using.